 The dining room spans the width of the house, with views to both courtyard and wooded gardens; in fine weather you can sit outside on the terrace in the shadow of a 200-year-old umbrella pine.

-Saint Hilaire isn't really suitable for kids of the inquisitive toddling age, but would be fine for older children who are happy to sleep in their own room, or for a couple with a baby.
+Saint Hilaire isn't really suitable for kids of the inquisitive toddling age, but would be fine for older children who are happy to sleep in their own room, or for babes in arms.

 Baby cot available on request

 Remember baby and child equipment may be limited or need pre-booking